sonrabakarim/barlkk/_posts/2015-04-13-turbocharge-your-octopress-blog.md

 The need for speed is upon us.
 Out of the box the speed of an Octopress kinda drags.
 However, there are a number of things you can do to to speed it up without a complete overhaul.

 > Learn how to turbocharge your Octopress blog

+**Update 2016-11-22**: You can find the open source Octopress version of this blog circa 2015 [open sourced GitHub](https://github.com/jhabdas/jhabdas.github.io).
+Once you're ready to move on from GitHub try [hosting Jekyll on DigitalOcean using Docker](/simple-websites-jekyll-docker/).
+And, once you've nailed that approach, try going for [PageSpeed 100 with S3 and CloudFront](/pagespeed-100-with-jekyll-s3-and-cloudfront/).
+{: .notice--info}

 <!--more-->